amorriscode/leetcode/easy/13-roman-to-integer/README.md

 ## Lessons

 - Sometimes the wonderful JavaScript methods (`map`, `reduce`, `filter`) shouldn't be the first choice
-  - Chaining them togethr has some serious performance impacts which makes sense... so many loops!
+  - Chaining them together has some serious performance impacts which makes sense... so many loops!
+- Solution 3 handles the conditions conditionals better by using forward looking and comparison

 ## Solutions